 On December 8, 2015, the Company adopted the TEGNA Inc. Executive Severance Plan (TESP).
 Each of the NEOs participates in the TESP.
 The plan provides severance payments to each of the NEOs and other executives of the Company approved by the Committee in the event of certain involuntary terminations of employment.
 Under the TESP, a participant who experiences an involuntary termination of employment without cause would receive a lump-sum cash severance payment equal to the product of (a) a severance multiple; and (b) the sum of the participant's (1) annual base salary and (2) average annual bonus earned for the three fiscal years immediately preceding the termination.
 The severance multiple is 2.0 for a participant who is the Company's Chief Executive Officer, 1.5 for a participant who is a member of the Company's executive leadership team who reports directly to the Company's Chief Executive Officer, and 1.0 for all other participating executives.
-In addition, participating executives would receive a lump sum amount equal to the sum of (1) any unpaid base salary or bonus through the date of termination; and (2) a prorated annual bonus for the portion of the portion of the participant or to the termination.
-The severance payment is contingent upon the participant's execution of a separation agreement containing a release of claims in favor of the Company and its affiliates and covenants restricting the participant's competition, solicitation of employees, disparagement of the Company and its affiliates, and disclosure of confidential information.
+In addition, participating executives would receive a lump sum amount equal to the sum of (1) any unpaid base salary or bonus through the date of termination; and (2) a prorated annual bonus for the portion of the fiscal year elapsed prior to the termination.
+The severance payment is contingent upon the participant's execution of a separation agreement containing a release of claims in favor of the Company and its affiliates, and disclosure of confidential information.
 The separation agreement also contains a release of claims by the Company and its affiliates in favor of the participant and a covenant restricting the Company's disparagement of the participant.
 The severance multiples for Mr. Lougee, Ms. Harker, Ms. Beall and Mr. Mayman are 2.0, 1.5, 1.5 and 1.5, respectively.